-This Sunday book bazaar started sometime in the 1960s from then it always happens on every Sunday at same place where vendors setting temporary shops on the pavements , who sell a overwhelming collection of old and used books at cheaper rates, that ranging from medical and engineering books to literature and poetry to philosophy and history to self-help books.
+This Sunday book bazaar started sometime in the 1960’s from then it always happens on every Sunday at same place where vendors set temporary shops on the pavements , who sell overwhelming collection of old and used books at cheaper rates, that ranging from medical and engineering books to literature and poetry to philosophy and history to self-help.
 This Open Book Bazaar is often worth visiting with an amount of quality books are successively available there.
-It’s a lot said by people those used to visit this place that more books are sold at Lahore’s pavements than at all the book stores in the city put together.
+It’s a lot said by people those used to visit this place that more books are sold at Lahore’s pavements than at all the bookstores in the city put together.

 Precious Gems On Dusty Lane :

 And if you are a book enthusiast and are searching for some exclusive or rare books which you have absolutely no hope of finding anywhere else, just head out to this open book bazaar on one Sunday you would definitely get your demand answered with a bit of luck.
-Even one can find an oldest vintage books with little search in a long rows of books, you may get Bostan of Sheikh Saadi with torn and crumble pages or living literary legend Paulo Coelho’s write-up.
-This bazaar is such a great place where you just generally like yourself to be surprised by the things a Lahore Street can offer.
-It’s simply amazing, how the half broken street sifts through heaps of thousands of books from all genre or ranges just lying like finding gems on a dusty lane….
+Even one can find an oldest vintage book with little search in a long rows of books, you may get Bostan of Sheikh Saadi with torn and crumble pages or living literary legend Paulo Coelho’s write-up.
+This bazaar is such a great place where you get yourself to be surprised by the things Lahore’s Streets can offer.
+It’s simply amazing, how the half broken street sifts into the heaps of books from all genre or ranges just lying like finding gems on a dusty lane….

 Well Arranged Books Footpath Attract Everyone :

-Surprisingly you would find these books decently arranged though in the middle of dirt and people from all walks of life could be seen there.
+Surprisingly you would find these books decently arranged in the middle of dirt and people from all walks of life could be seen there.
 Most booksellers are such knowledgeable about authors and worth of the books.
-Sometimes they would recommend you right options according to your taste when you find helpless in heaps of books.
-They know certain authors and therefore their books names too, so they’re aware what should be worth of these books; or sometimes they have people sitting around who have some vague idea of the worth of books.
-The vendors invariably tend to consult these more experienced, and often elder, persons before quoting a price for books.
-An important source for old books seem like to come from some old personal libraries.
+Sometimes they would recommend you right options according to your taste when you find helpless in piles of books.
+They know certain authors and therefore their books names too, so they’re somewhat aware as what should be worth of these books; or sometimes they have people sitting around who have some vague idea about the worth of these gems.

 A Book Street Needs to be Established There :